danielabar/meblog/src/markdown/python-interview-question-in-ruby.md

 But regardless of my thoughts on technical interviews, found myself curious about solving this, although not in Python.
 It's been quite a few years since I worked in that language and have since pivoted to Ruby/Rails.
 So thought it would be interesting to break down this problem in Ruby and solve it TDD style with RSpec.

+## Caveats

-Caveats: Ruby is not the [go-to language for data science](https://www.quora.com/Is-Ruby-a-good-language-for-data-science?share=1), and my experience is primarily with web development, not data science, so this is just an exercise to get some practice with Ruby.
+Ruby is [not the go-to language for data science](https://www.quora.com/Is-Ruby-a-good-language-for-data-science?share=1), and my experience is primarily with web development, not data science, so this is just an exercise to get some practice with Ruby.

 ## Analysis

 At first glance the problem seems relatively straightforward, given an input string such as `'aaaabbbcca'`, return a data structure containing a key for each letter, and the value being the count of how many times the letter appears in the string.
 But looking more closely, that's not what's being asked.
 Notice the last letter `a` in the input string appears separate from the first 4 `a`s in the beginning of the string.
 Then the expected output has two entries for the letter `a`.
 The first entry has a count of 4, and the last entry has a count of 1.
 So the question is actually asking to identify counts of repeating sequences of letters.
-This problem is also known as [Run-length encoding](https://en.wikipedia.org/wiki/Run-length_encoding).
+This problem is known as [Run-length encoding](https://en.wikipedia.org/wiki/Run-length_encoding).

 What this means is that as each letter in the string is being processed, we need to "remember" what the previous letter we just processed was.
 This is because the decision whether to increment a given letter counter or start a new counter will depend on whether the previous letter was the same as the current one (in which case, increment counter) or different than the current one (in which case, start a new counter).